Free, Online Ovulation Tracker

 As a general rule, ovulation takes place in the middle of a 28-day menstrual cycle, i.e. 14 days after the beginning of the period and 14 days before the beginning of the next period.
 But that's in theory!

-Indeed, as we explained earlier, not all menstrual cycles last exactly 28 days.
+Indeed, not all menstrual cycles last exactly 28 days.
 Some cycles are longer, some shorter and the duration can vary month to month!
 This makes it even more difficult to determine the exact date of ovulation.
 As we have seen, precision is important: you only have 24 hours to fertilize the egg.

 To know your ovulation date more precisely, you can rely on three main tools:

-- carefully note the length of your menstrual cycles, to look for when you are halfway through your cycle and when you are 14 days away from your next period (ovulation should theoretically take place in this interval)
+• Note the length of your menstrual cycles, to look for when you are halfway through your cycle and when you are 14 days away from your next period (ovulation should theoretically occur in this interval)

 There is no miracle method to calculate the date of ovulation accurately.
 It is a clever mix of all these methods that will allow you to have the most accurate idea possible about this moment.
-Let's see how these three methods work together.
+You could also just use our accurate ovulation calculator to know you next ovulation date.

 How to interpret an ovulation test?